 "Malawi has an abundance of resources with which a sustainable energy sector could thrive.
-Ending energy poverty and ensuring that no country or person is investment in Africa's electricity sector are needed.
+Ending energy poverty and ensuring that no country or person is left behind must become a priority for all stakeholders," the study said.

-David Keith, an African energy sector expert at Tetra Tech International Development Services, agrees that billions of dollars in

-Malawi has an abundance of resources with which a sustainable energy sector could thrive.
+David Keith, an African energy sector expert at Tetra Tech International Development Services, agrees that billions of dollars in Malawi has an abundance of resources with which a sustainable energy sector could thrive.